OpenStreetMap opening hours editor

 Using the opening hours editor

 If you have defined a default template (do this via the "Manage templates" menu item) it will be loaded automatically when the editor is started with an empty value.
 With the "Load template" function you can load any saved template and with the "Save template" menu you can save the current value as a template.
+You can define separate templates and defaults for the "opening_hours", "collection_times" and "service_times" tags.

 Naturally you can build an opening hours value from scratch, but we would recommend using one of the existing templates as a starting point.